renalreg/radar-client/README.md

 npm start
 ```

-The development server is available at [http://localhost:8080/](http://localhost:8080/) or at [http://localhost:8080/webpack-dev-server/](http://localhost:8080/webpack-dev-server/) with live reloading.
+The development server is available at [http://localhost:8080/](http://localhost:8080/) or with live reloading at [http://localhost:8080/webpack-dev-server/](http://localhost:8080/webpack-dev-server/).

 ## npm scripts